What is The Full and Final Settlement (FnF)❓

 Full and final settlement is a process that occurs when an employee resigns from your organization.
 At the time of the resignation, employees undergo the process, which is also known as the FnF settlement.

-This involves the employee getting paid for the last working month, along with any bonus earnings or tax deductions.
+Along with bonus earnings & tax deductions, the employees have also paid for his/her last working month.
 Exit interviews and feedback surveys are also a part of the FnF settlement in some cases.
-These reviews help the organization in evaluating their strengths and weaknesses.
+These reviews help the organization in evaluating its strengths and weaknesses.
 FnF also helps the companies to keep track of resources and privileges allocated to their employees (for example, company laptops) and recover possession of the same before the employee’s last day.
 Your company policy will dictate if the FnF process happens after you relieve your employees, or just after they have given their resignation.

 The HR unit is usually in charge of handling this process.
 The FnF settlement process usually takes a month to be completed from the date of the employee’s resignation.
 The full and final settlement is a complex process, which requires extensive knowledge of the subject and experience.

 Period of settlement refers to the time between an employee’s resignation and the time when the ‘FnF’ or the full and final settlement is completed.
 This includes clearance of all dues and making any remaining payments to your employee.

 Going strictly according to the rules, the final settlement needs to be cleared on the employee’s last working day in the organization.
 However, this is often not the case in practical situations, as clearances and paperwork take time.
 The period of settlement can be anywhere between 35 – 45 days from an employee’s last day at the organization.
 Within 30 days gratuity has to be clear by the company.
 Any additional bonuses also have to be accounted for within the same financial year.